mmmorris1975/py-aws-runas/README.md

   - boto3 python library (`pip install -r requirements.txt` if necessary)

 ## Installation
-Other than ensuring python and the boto3 library are available, this program is self-contained.
+Other than ensuring python and the boto3 library are available, this program is self-contained and stays inside of the python standard library.
 It can be copied anywhere you need it.

 ## Usage
 ```